medibloc/panacea-js-old/docs/panaceajs-transaction.rst

 .. include:: include_announcement.rst

 =======================
-medjs.local.transaction
+panaceajs.local.transaction
 =======================

-The ``medjs.local.transaction`` contains functions to generate transaction.
+The ``panaceajs.local.transaction`` contains functions to generate transaction.

 To use this package in a standalone use:

 .. code-block:: javascript

-  var Transaction = require('medjs').local.transaction;
+  var Transaction = require('@medibloc/panacea-js').local.transaction;
   //
-  // Instead, you can import from medjs like below.
+  // Instead, you can import from panaceajs like below.
   //
-  // var Medjs = require('medjs');
+  // var Panaceajs = require('@medibloc/panacea-js');
-  // var medjs = Medjs.init(['http://localhost:9921']);
+  // var panaceajs = Panaceajs.init(['http://localhost:9921']);
-  // var Transaction = medjs.local.transaction;
+  // var Transaction = panaceajs.local.transaction;

 ---------------------------------------------------------------------------